Audacy: Content partnerships

+On May 23, 2023, Audacy signed a deal with Allen Media Group's The Weather Channel to carry the audio of the cable network, along with the streams of the Pattrn and Weather Channel en Español FAST channels.

+After a five-year absence, Audacy's stations returned to TuneIn at the end of June 2023 as part of a new content partnership with the latter.

 Availability and supported devices

 In addition to traditional desktop availability, the service is available via iOS/WatchOS and Android mobile and tablet devices, along with Amazon Alexa and Google Assistant-compatible smart speakers and other devices.

-Streaming of Audacy content is geo-restricted to the United States.
-In addition, local advertising from the advertisers of the nearest Audacy cluster of stations to a listener is substituted over a station's own advertising, along with traditional national advertising, public service announcements, and Audacy features such as music news, trivia, and other minutia.
+Streaming of Audacy content is Geo-restricted to the United States.
+In addition, local advertising from the advertisers of the nearest Audacy cluster of stations to a listener is substituted over a station's advertising, along with traditional national advertising, public service announcements and Audacy features such as music news, trivia, and other minutia.
+Professional sports play-by-play are also geo-restricted to within the station's broadcast area, with either alternate/regular programming or a disclaimer airing instead online outside its market area.

-MLB broadcasts on their sports stations are also geo-restricted to within the station's broadcast area.
-Listeners outside the station's broadcast area as defined by the League will hear this message: "Thank you for tuning in to this Major League Baseball game on Audacy.
-If you are hearing this message, you may be listening in from a location that is outside of the approved streaming area.
-Due to restrictions from the MLB, we are prohibited from broadcasting the play-by-play portion of this game outside of areas around the station's primary broadcast market.
-If you are outside of the primary broadcast area, we recommend looking up your team's local AM/FM radio affiliates, and see if there is one in your area.
-Thank you."